ovh/docs/pages/platform/ai-training/10_HOWTO_submit_job/guide.en-sg.md

 **AI Training** leverages \$partner\_full Orkestrator to orchestrate and schedule workloads using GPU resources.
 In this step you can select the amount of GPUs you want to be used during your training workload.

-The max amount of GPUs you can select for your **job** is region dependant.
+The max amount of GPUs you can select for your **job** is region dependent.
 For more information see the [capabilities](../capabilities).

 Once the number of GPUs is set you can see a preview of the minute billing rate for this amount of resources.
 Click `Next`{.action}.